Blog Layout

 Storms, subsidence or trauma can all cause trees to be injured.
 An injured tree will usually have obvious signs of trauma.
 These include:

-• A pronounced lean due to being hit, or due to ground subsidence
+• A pronounced lean due to being hit, or due to ground subsidence.
+Trees that are leaning excessively may be at risk of falling, especially in adverse weather conditions.

+In addition to these visible signs, injured trees may also display increased susceptibility to pests and diseases, making them more hazardous over time.
 Depending on the severity of the injury, these trees can be extremely dangerous.
-Prompt action is often needed to stabilise the tree, or remove it altogether if it's too badly damaged.
+Prompt action by a professional arborist is often needed to stabilise the tree or remove it altogether if it's too badly damaged.

 A Tree That's Grown Too Big Or Is In A Hazardous Location